๐ŸŒŠHydrology

 Loamy Soil Curves

-Compare: Sand vs. clay total water vs. available water—clay holds more total water, but loam typically provides more available water.
-This distinction is exam gold—always specify which water fraction you're discussing.
+Compare: Sand vs. clay in terms of total water vs. available water.
+Clay holds more total water, but loam typically provides more available water.
+Always specify which water fraction you're discussing.

 Quick Reference Table